-Ash and dust can also reduce your TV’s lifespan, so you must regularly clean to prevent unwanted build-ups.
+Ash and dust can also reduce your TV’s lifespan, so you must regularly clean it to prevent unwanted build-ups.
 And remember that the higher your TV’s brightness, the more power it will use, so adjust your brightness accordingly to ensure it lasts longer.

-Now that you’ve decided to opt for a dumb TV, there are several factors such as resolution, display technology, budget, and more to consider.
+Now that you’ve decided to opt for a dumb TV, there are several factors, such as resolution, display technology, budget, and more, to consider.
 Let’s look at these below.

 There are four common display technologies in the market — LCD, LED, OLED, and QLED.
 Most dumb TVs in the market currently will feature either an LCD or LED display.

-LCD is short for liquid crystal display and these displays utilize fluorescent tubes to produce light and brighten the picture.
+LCD is short for liquid crystal display, and these displays utilize fluorescent tubes to produce light and brighten the picture.
 These TVs are low on cost, but the picture quality on these is among the lowest.